Stella Novarino

-Stella Novarino (born 1979) is an Italian fashion designer of partial Haitian origin.
+Stella Novarino (born 17 June 1979) is an Italian fashion designer of partial Haitian origin.
 Her label, Stella Jean (/ˈstɛlə ˈʒɒn, -ˈʒɒ̃/), utilizes her mother's maiden name.

-Background
+Work

 Novarino studied political science at Sapienza University of Rome, before dropping out.

 Novarino dropped out of school and modeled for Egon von Fürstenberg.
 She decided she wanted to try designing while modeling.
 She is self taught.
-Her label uses her mother's maiden name Jean, instead of her birth surname Novarino, to reflect her creole heritage.
+Her label uses her mother's maiden name Jean, instead of her birth surname Novarino, to reflect her Haitian heritage.
 She has collaborated with artisans from developing counties including Peru, Haiti, Burkina Faso, Benin, Mali, and Pakistan in producing her collections.

 In 2011, Novarino won second place in a Vogue Italia emerging designers contest.
 In 2013, she was part of a at Armani/Teatro space showcasing emerging designers during Milan Fashion Week SS14 which included a collaboration with the International Trade Centre's Ethical Fashion Initiative to create sustainable printed fabrics.
 For a month in 2014, Victoria and Albert Museum in London exhibited one of her outfits while highlighting diverse designers.

+Novarino designed the hand-painted uniforms of Haiti's 2026 Winter Olympics delegation, based on a 2006 depiction of a mounted Toussaint Louverture by Edouard Duval-Carrié.
+The uniforms went viral for their design and the small size of Haiti's two-person olympic delegation.
+Louverture's image was omitted from the uniform's final iteration due to Olympic regulations prohibiting political symbolism at the games, resulting in the uniforms only showing a charging horse.